Youth Tutoring and Resource Center Coordinator

 - Maintain a safe, respectful and engaging environment for youth and adults.

-- Recruit, supervise and train assigned AmeriCorps Members in accordance with AmeriCorps and Neighborhood House performance standard.
+- Recruit, lead and train assigned AmeriCorps Members in accordance with AmeriCorps and Neighborhood House performance standard.

 - Recruit and train volunteer tutors, work-study and service learning students.